DeepSeek V4 Pro vs Qwen3.6-Max

 Deep dive

-The capability footprint differs most on multimodal input: Qwen3.6-Max, reasoning mode: DeepSeek V4 Pro, function calling: DeepSeek V4 Pro, tool use: DeepSeek V4 Pro, and structured outputs: DeepSeek V4 Pro.
+The capability footprint differs most on vision: Qwen3.6-Max, multimodal input: Qwen3.6-Max, reasoning mode: DeepSeek V4 Pro, function calling: DeepSeek V4 Pro, tool use: DeepSeek V4 Pro, and structured outputs: DeepSeek V4 Pro.
 Both models share the core language-model surface, so the practical split is not just feature count.
 Use those differences to decide whether the page is about raw model quality, agentic coding support, multimodal ingestion, or predictable structured API behavior.

 Pricing coverage is uneven: DeepSeek V4 Pro has $0.43/1M input tokens and Qwen3.6-Max has no token price sourced yet.
-Provider availability is 3 tracked routes versus 1.
+Provider availability is 5 tracked routes versus 1.
 Treat unknown pricing as an integration gap, then verify the route you will actually call before estimating production spend.

 FAQ